-Studying and completing assessments is hard work, there's no harm in giving yourself a pat on the back as you go.
+Studying and completing assessments is hard work, and although in a few weeks' time I hope you'll get amazing grades which is of course the best reward, there's no harm in giving yourself a pat on the back as you go.
 Before you start revision, think of something that will make you smile, and set yourself a work-related target to earn it.
-Whether it's eating a Starburst after every page of notes, or watching your favourite film with a takeaway after submitting your assessment, it's always important to recognise your hard work.

-This will also help you enjoy your time away from your revision without feeling guilty.
+Whether its eating a Starburst after every page of notes you write, or watching your favourite film with takeaway after submitting alternative assessment, it's important to recognise your hard work.
+This will also help you enjoy your time away from your revision without feeling guilty or that you should be working instead..